elahe-dastan/fortune-teller/Readme.md

 close to 0 so on average the neuron is inactive but whenever it is active it is going to adhere to certain patterns
 ### Stacked Autoencoder
 A stacked autoencoder is a neural network consist several layers of sparse autoencoders

+## Kullback-Leibler Divergence
+Entropy shows how much uncertainty is in our distribution.
+Cross entropy of two distributions will be zero if they are the same and will differ by some amount of bits if they are different.
+KL is cross entropy minus entropy which means how much two distributions differ.

+## Greedy Layer-Wise Pretraining in Deep Learning

+## Summary Of The Work
+Deep learning algorithms are used to extract inherent features in data and they can discover huge amounts of structure in the data.
+As a traffic flow process is complicated in nature, deep learning algorithms can represent traffic features without prior knowledge.
+We want to use a stacked autoencoder (SAE) model to learn generic traffic flow features, and it is trained in a layerwise greedy fashion.

+## Methodology
+### Autoencoder